nanoframework/System.Net.WebSockets/README.md

 Websockets `MessageReceivedFrame` support two types of messages: `Text` and `Binary`.
 The property `MessageType` tells what type of message is received. `EndPoint` contains the IPEndPoind of the message sender.
 The `Buffer` contains the actual information that was send.

 > Note: To be able to receive fragmented messages the user needs to implement there own logic.
-By checking IsFragmented you are able to see if you're dealing with a fragmented message.
+By checking IsFragmented you are able to see if you're dealing with a fragmented message.
 The property Fragmentation tells if you are dealing with the begin, middle or end fragment of a message.

 #### Send messages